aisyahrostam/SoftwareQualityCA/SCRUM-Task-Estimation.md

 While Dot Voting is quick and simple and provides a good visualisation of the tasks and their complexity, it is originally derived from a decision making process, and in turn can be a bit more vague.

 ## Big/Uncertain/Small
 The **Big/Uncertain/Small Technique** is a very fast method of rough estimation where the Scrum team is required to place the items in one of those categories.
-Items are quickly marked off as large or small, leaving behind the more complicated items which require more in depth discussion.
+Items are quickly marked off as large or small.
+The Scrum Team members can then discuss why they they have assigned that item as big or small task, leaving behind the more complicated items which require more in depth discussion for after.

 <p  align="center">
     <img alt="Big/Uncertain/Small" src="https://www.parabol.co/wp-content/uploads/2021/10/Big-Uncertain-Small-Agile-Estimation-Technique-1.png"> </img>